igorsantosp/deviceApp/README.md

 # 📱 Device Management API

 ## 📌 Overview
-The **Device Management API** is a RESTful service for managing devices.
+The **Device App** is a RESTful service for managing devices.
 It supports CRUD operations, filtering by brand/state, and enforces business rules such as preventing updates/deletions of in-use devices.
 The application is built with **Spring Boot**, uses **MySQL** for persistence, and is containerized with **Docker**.

 ## ⚡ Features
 - ✅ Create a new device